 A single representation can be tied to many speech acts, or to a single speech act, depending on how its expression is identified.
 For example, if the expression is a text or a sequence of words independent of any particular act of writing or speaking, the representation is independent in the same way.
 Conversely, if the expression is identified as belonging to a specific speech act, then the representation is tied to that speech act also.

 Because it is a general concept, it is necessarily a situational role and is not a verb concept role.

-SBVR Vocabulary

-Language: English